 Burden of disease

-Cardiovascular diseases accounted for 18% of the total disease burden in Australia in 2003, second only to cancers.
-Almost 80% of this burden was due to mortality.
-Ischaemic heart disease accounted for 56% of the total burden and stroke for one-quarter of the total burden of cardiovascular disease (Begg et al. 2007)
+Cardiovascular diseases accounted for 14% of the total disease burden in Australia in 2015, second only to cancers.
+The burden from cardiovascular diseases was predominantly fatal (78.5%) with only 21.5% due to non-fatal burden.
+Coronary (ischaemic) heart disease ranked highest in total individual disease burden (6.9% of the total burden) and stroke ranked ninth highest (2.7% of the total disease burden).

 Presently, cardiovascular diseases account for around 48,000 deaths in Australia (around 33-34% of all deaths), more than any other group of diseases.
 This proportion has been in decline since 1970, when nationally cardiovascular diseases were responsible for over half of all deaths.

 The four major causes of death from cardiovascular disease share a number of behavioural risk factors (tobacco smoking, physical inactivity, poor diet, risky alcohol consumption) leading to physiological risk factors (high blood pressure, elevated blood lipids, diabetes mellitus, and overweight or obesity).